x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/use-rules-to-add-meetings.md

 - Estimated time to complete: 10 minutes

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Mail flow" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.
+To see what permissions you need, see the "Mail flow" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) article.

 - The designated accounts for sending Direct to Calendar meeting invitations need to exist.